 This is the first official installment of my blog series about being an adult gymnast.
 Here, you’ll learn about how a middle-aged mind and body must work together to defy the odds.
 Part of that process is recording the work and (gasp) posting it to social media for others to see.
 It provides validation of the work in addition to the proof that it is possible to be a #geriatricgymnast.

-Mastery isn’t about doing something successfully once or twice – it requires successful attempts hundreds of trials over many years.
-Like the toddler, who gets up, takes a few wobbly steps and falls back down again, gaining a tumbling skill is quite clumsy in the beginning.
-You don’t get really good at it until you’ve developed the fundamentals to be reliably consistent.
-That’s what mastery at the gym is all about: having the desire to do something, the understanding of what has to happen, building the physical strength, flexibility and coordination to get it done, and maintaining all of those things.
+Mastery requires hundreds of trials over many years.
+Like the toddler, who gets up, takes a few wobbly steps and falls back down again, tumbling skills are quite clumsy in the beginning.
+You don’t get good at it until you’ve developed consistent fundamentals.

-In the gym, a healthy dose of fear is what keep us from facing imminent disaster.
-I can’t tell you how often I feel my heart racing when I’m about to try something new, difficult, or when I attempt a previously mastered skill that suddenly doesn’t feel right.
-It happens at least once every time I go to train, because there’s always a skill that I’m not completely comfortable with.
-This is when I remember to take a moment, draw a breath, pay attention, and make sure everything is in place before I hurtle my body into space.
+In the gym, a healthy dose of fear can keep us from facing imminent disaster.
+My heart races at least once every time I go to train, because there’s always a skill that I’m not completely comfortable with.
+This is when I must take a moment, draw a breath, pay attention, and make sure everything is in place before I hurtle my body into space.
 It has taught me to think before I act and to “be where I am” (a favorite phrase of mine).

-I hadn’t really considered the bone-building benefits that all of this gymnastics training would have until I sustained an injury that could have potentially broken a hip.
-When the X-ray showed no breaks, the doctor acknowledged that my bones were likely incredibly strong from all of the bouncing.
-I knew it was a great way to exercise, helped me maintain muscle strength and flexibility, coordination, balance, etc, but it was good to know that I was also taking an active part in staving off osteoporosis as well.
+The bone-building benefits of gymnastics training became clear when I sustained an injury that could have potentially broken a hip.
+When the X-ray showed no breaks, the doc said that my bones were likely incredibly strong from all of the bouncing.
+It was good to know that I was taking an active part in staving off osteoporosis.

 Sometimes, when you are following a journey of passion, there are people you are inspired by.
 I wanted to shine a spotlight on my friend Debby Bassin, owner of Flipper’s Gymnastics, in Ramsey, New Jersey where I continue to train and coach as a #geriatricgymnast